guildai/guildai/guild/tests/runs.md

 ### Rundir files

 We can iterate files under a rundir using the `iter_files` method.
-For our tests we'll use a helpder that normalizes output for our tests:
+For our tests we'll use a helper that normalizes output for our tests:

     >>> def run_files(run):
     ...   return sorted([
     ...     relpath(path, rundir)
-    ...     for path in run.iter_files(all_files=True, include_dirs=True)
+    ...     for path in run.iter_files(all_files=True)
     ...   ])

 We can iterate files under a rundir.
 Initially the directory is empty: